 IMPORTANT: You must set the FC-AL address ID on the RC before you install it.
 If you are installing an RC filler module, ignore step 1 and proceed to step 2 on the next page.

 1. Using the RC FC-AL ID switches, set the FC-AL address ID as shown below.
+Refer to the table on page 33 for address settings in a redundant system.

 RC FC-AL address ID switches